 Grimacing with pain, his worn-out knees shrieked with each step as he plodded homeward.
 Pulling up his collar to ward off the icy drizzle, the thoroughly miserable evening perfectly matched his glum mood.

-Jack knew he should be grateful, after all tomorrow was his 65th birthday.
-The guys down at the fire hall were making the final arrangements for his retirement party.
+Jack knew he should be grateful.
+After all, tomorrow was his 65th birthday.
+The guys down at the fire hall were making the final arrangements for his party.
 He loved them all and they had become his real family.
 After all these years, he was saddened by the realization that everything was about to change.
 He wouldn’t be seeing his buddies every day.

 The drizzle turned into sleet, triggering memories of last Sunday’s funeral.
 The passing of his youngest brother had shaken him deeply.
 In spite of the turnout of friends and well wishers, he had never felt so terribly alone.
 Every day he missed his dear wife and the happy times they shared.
 Now he was the last, a stark reminder of the gaping emptiness in his life.
 It was a cruel twist of fate that he, the eldest, had outlived all seven of his brothers and sisters.

 Originally, this concept was not received in a positive manner.
 “Mandatory retirement” was not something people wanted, desired or thought was fair.
 They wanted to work, feel productive and continue earning a salary.
-With private and government pension plans, rising wages and federally funded assistance programs, the concept became more and more tolerable and acceptable.
+With private and government pension plans, rising wages and federally funded assistance programs, the concept became more tolerable and acceptable.
 And, also, it was legislated that it was no longer mandatory.
-These changes were all positive and effective contributions to getting social acceptance of retirement.
+These changes were all positive and effective contributions to getting social acceptance.

 Most businesses were small or family owned with employees having a job for life.
 If you research the history of retirement, American Express initiated the first private pension plan in 1875.
 Interestingly, the criteria consisted of 20 years of service, attaining the age of 60, and recommendation by a manager.
 Further, this was subject to approval of a committee and the board of directors.